Sunday Family Dinner

 Ever since our kids were born, we have instilled in them the sacredness that is Sunday family dinner.
 The iPods and iPads and iPhones get turned off.
-There’s no Wii or Xbox or even TV.
+There’s no Wii or xBox or even TV.
 It’s just the four of us sitting around the table (and of course, surrounded by an exceptional meal).

 Our daughter Ally loves every aspect of Sunday family dinner – from the elaborate table setting to the actual serving of each course (and every detail in between).
-When she was younger, she even enjoyed playing “restaurant” and would spend lots of time creating menus and would make my wife “call” her to make a reservation.
+When she was little, she enjoyed playing “restaurant” and would spend lots of time creating menus and would make my wife “call” her to make a reservation.
 Our son Josh also looks forward to Sunday family dinner.
 His favorite part, though, is the actual eating part.

 This is the one time of the week when my wife and I relax the rules a bit, and our kids find themselves in paradise drinking beverages like Sprite and having extra butter on their rolls.